 This extremely old style of furniture leg resembles a twisted rope.
 It is thought to have originated in India, and the style traveled westward across Europe in the mid-17th century to Portugal, Holland, and then England where it flourished from around 1660 to about 1703.

 These legs are especially characteristic of Restoration and William and Mary furniture, but they enjoyed a comeback 100 years later in late Empire and Federal pieces.
 It was revived yet again in the mid-19th century and used on many Victorian furniture pieces.
 Sprial legs are sometimes referenced as spiral-twist or barley-twist (especially in England).Continue to 9 of 9 below.

 09 of 09

-This is a type of turned furniture leg, fairly thick with multiple curves, which flares upward and outward from a narrow base to actually resemble an upturned trumpet.
-The top is often capped with a dome, and the end often terminates in a ball foot, bun foot or Spanish foot.
+This is a type of turned furniture leg, fairly thick with multiple curves, flares upward and outward from a narrow base to actually resemble an upturned trumpet.
+The top is often capped with a dome, and the end often terminates in a ball foot, bun foot, or Spanish foot.

 It is typical of Baroque styles, especially English Restoration and William and Mary, and usually appears in accent tables, highboys, and lowboys with the legs connected by a serpentine stretcher.
 These are also known as trumpet-turned legs.